damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 **Shortcut:** You can quickly install AD DS via PowerShell using `Install-WindowsFeature AD-Domain-Services -IncludeManagementTools` {: .alert .alert-info }

-#### Security Improvements (LDAPS)

-Security is an important aspect when deploying an LDAP server.
-By default, LDAP traffic is transmitted unsecured.
-LDAP can be secured using SSL/TLS called LDAPS, or commonly "LDAP over SSL".

-Securing LDAP (enabling LDAPS) on Windows Server 2012 involves installing a valid SSL certificate.
-For full details see Microsoft's guide [How to enable LDAP over SSL with a third-party certification authority](https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority)

-By default a LDAP service listens for connections on TCP and UDP port 389.
-LDAPS (LDAP over SSL) listens on port 636 {: .alert .alert-info }

 #### Creating an AD OU structure